theoludwig/Carolo/apps/api/README.md

             └── index.ts
 ```

-This folder structure will map to these REST API routes :
+This folder structure will map to these REST API routes:

 - GET `/channels`
 - DELETE `/channels/:channelId`